 - 2 heaping tablespoons of pure pumpkin purée (or you can use ¼ cup a ripe, mashed banana)

 - dash of cinnamon

 - ¼ tsp. baking powder (not baking soda)

-- First, spray a waffle iron with non-stick spray (I used a coconut oil spray).
+- Spray a waffle iron with non-stick spray (such as coconut oil spray).

-- Second, turn the waffle iron on and turn it up to high if yours has this setting.
+- Turn the waffle iron on and turn it up to high if your machine has this setting.

-- Next, add all of the waffle ingredients into a blender in the order listed.
+- Add all of the waffle ingredients into a blender in the order listed.
 Blend on low or pulse just until combined.
-I left mine a little lumpy, but most of the oats were blended into small pieces.
+(I left mine a little lumpy like a muffin batter, but most of the oats were blended into small pieces.)
 Just pulse until you get a creamy, thick batter-like consistency.
-There should be no lumps, so depending on the blender you have, you may need to add 1 tbsp. of water until you get a thick, waffle-like batter.
-The ingredients listed were fine for me (I used a Vitamix blender and used the tamper.).

 - Once you have the mixture all ready to go, use a rubber spatula and scoop/dollop it out of the blender onto the middle of the waffle iron, filling it from the center out just halfway to the edges.
 Spread it out a bit evenly, but not all the way to the edges (about 1 inch away from the edges).

 - Close the lid to the waffle iron and the batter will flatten out.
 Turn the waffle iron down to medium high heat (level 4 out of 5 on my waffle maker) and cook 2-3 minutes.
 Check after 2 minutes.
 If it's dark golden brown, it's ready.
 If it doesn't look done and still sticks a bit, close the lid and cook one more minute.

 - When the first waffle is done, grab a glass plate and set it aside.
 To remove the waffle from the machine with a large, flat spatula to remove the waffle or you can do what I did and just pick up the waffle maker with oven mitts and dump the waffle onto a plate (careful!).

 - Serve with your favorite toppings (see below for my tips) or turn it into a healthy breakfast sandwich with coconut yogurt and some fruit purée or all fruit jam.
 Feel free to add a tiny drizzle of pure maple syrup if you wish, too!